 An inquiry into the causes of the disaster, The Taylor Report, would change the way stadiums, police and stewards operated in England.
-Though the changes that were brought about were a direct result of this inquiry, there has been no justice for those that lost their lives on that fateful day.
+Though the changes that were brought about were a direct result of this inquiry, there was no justice for those that lost their lives on that fateful day for almost 30-years.

 Independent Panel (September 12, 2012)

 After a successful online petition campaign, an independent panel was ordered to review more than 450,000 documents related to the Hillsborough tragedy.
 Most of the documents had never been seen before.
 The findings of the panel brought to light what most in Liverpool had known all along: Liverpool fans were not at fault for the deaths of the 96.
 A website has been established for the panel HERE.
 You may also read the report in its in entirety by downloading the PDF file Hillsborough Independent Panel Report.

 Building on the findings of the Independent Panel, a second inquest was brought forth into the death of the 96-fans which yielded an altogether different conclusion from the first.
 Armed with the evidence that was long missing, on April 26th 2016, the inquests concluded that they were not only unlawfully killed, but that match commander Ch Supt David Duckenfield was in breach of his care of duty and “responsible for manslaughter by gross negligence.”
 It took 27-years to tell us what we’ve known all along.
 Already exonerated of any wrong doing and finally shedding the lies that had been perpetuated since the tragedy, the families of the victims and the city of Liverpool as a whole may now finally find some comfort and a little solace after a brave fight.